gabefo/streaming-app/README.md

 # This is a movie catalog app created using Next.js, Stitches and TypeScript

-The movies are stored in `/data` by genre.
+The movies are stored in `/data` by category.

 ## Preview